BrucePerens/ws_service/README.md

    # Is the connection open?
    is_open? : Bool

+   # This returns a copy of the params that were passed to the `#authenticate` method
+   # in the *params* argument.
+   # Any query parameters that were passed when opening the websocket will be
+   # preserved here.
+   params : URI::Params

    # This will send a binary message if the argument is `Bytes`, and a textual
    # message if the argument is `String`.